 Sure, there are techniques, but a bike is a bike.
 People are people.
 And the moonwalk doesn’t evolve every month or have machines learning alongside you…

 …like, say, Google Ads.

 The Google Ads platform (and consumer behavior) is never in a resting state, so beginners and experts alike need training from resources that are recent, relevant, and reliable.
-Which is why I’m sharing with you the nine best Google ads training and courses available now.
-For each resource, I provide:
+Which is why I’m sharing with you the 10 best Google ads training and courses available now, including course format, length, topics, learning level, and highlights.